 Successfully implementing an improved MRO strategy requires the right mix of procurement talent to fit an organisation’s stakeholders

-“With MRO, collaboration between the procurement function in an organisation and key stakeholders is absolutely essential,” says Pauline King, founder of Rapid Results Procurement.
+“With Maintnenance, Repair and Operations (MRO), collaboration between the procurement function in an organisation and key stakeholders is absolutely essential,” says Pauline King, Country Manager at AgileOne.
 King has a great deal of experience in the world of indirect procurement having worked at the likes of UBS, Syngenta and Accenture.

-" With MRO, collaboration between the procurement function and key stakeholders is absolutely essential” " Pauline King, Founder, Rapid Results Procurement
+" With MRO, collaboration between the procurement function and key stakeholders is absolutely essential” " Pauline King, Founder, Country Manager, AgileOne

 When asked if enough organisations realise the savings that can be made by improving their indirect procurement processes, she answers with a simple “no”.
 Part of the problem, King explains, is that indirect procurement budgets sit outside the procurement function of an organisation, which means that implementing changes across the board requires a ‘joined-up’ approach.

 The answer, she explains, lies in collaboration between the procurement team and the various internal stakeholders involved in MRO procurement.
 This, however, may be easier said than done.
 In the 2020 Indirect Procurement Report, a joint RS Components and Chartered Institute of Procurement and Supply (CIPS) survey, 42% said it was either difficult or very difficult to get internal stakeholders on board with changes they needed to make; just 21% said it was easy or quite easy.

 Focus on personal dynamics

 So how can procurement professionals change this dynamic for the better?
 King is a firm believer that the secret to creating effective inter-departmental collaboration comes down to the personal dynamics that make up the often complex nature of indirect procurement and ensuring that the right people are put in place to achieve good relationships.